Jeju Olle Trail: Route 11 to Route 21

-Chujado Island is made up of 4 inhabited and 38 uninhabited islands.
-It takes about an hour to get there by ferry from Jejuhang Port.
-Route 18-1 (Sang, meaning "upper") and 18-2 (Ha, meaning "lower") used to be one Olle Trail, but they've more recently been split into two because of their difficulty level and remote location.
-Its friendship trail is the Sifnos Trail, Greece.
+The Chuja Islands are made up of four inhabited and 38 uninhabited islands.
+It takes about an hour to get there by ferry from Jejuhang port.
+Route 18-1 (sang, meaning "upper") and 18-2 (ha, meaning "lower") used to be one Olle trail, but it has more recently been split into two, due to their difficulty level and remote location.
+Its friendship trail is the Sifnos Trail in Greece.